-Tralokinumab is licensed for the treatment of people of 12 years and above who have moderate to severe atopic eczema.
-You might be offered tralokinumab if your atopic eczema has not improved with at least one tablet medication (for example, ciclosporin, methotrexate, azathioprine or mycophenolate), or when these cannot be used.
+National guidelines recommend tralokinumab for the treatment of moderate to severe atopic eczema in adults who have not improved with at least one tablet medication (for example, ciclosporin, methotrexate, azathioprine or mycophenolate), or when these cannot be used.

 ARE THERE ANY ALTERNATIVES TO TRALOKINUMAB?